dchristian3188/dchristian3188.github.io/_posts/2017-05-05-SysAdmin Basics - Getting Installed Software.md

 ```powershell
 Get-ChildItem HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\*
 ```
-There's alot of great information in these registry keys, including the uninstall string.
+There's a lot of great information in these registry keys, including the uninstall string.
 This is the command that get executed when you click uninstall from add remove programs.
 To make working with these keys easier, I created a function [Get-InstallProgram](https://github.com/dchristian3188/Main/blob/master/Functions/Get-InstalledProgram.ps1).
 It basically wraps the loop functionality required to check all 4 locations and adds parameters for ```DisplayName``` and ```Publisher```.
 Here's a shot of it in action:
 ![_config.yml]({{ site.baseurl }}/images/InstalledProgramFunction.png)